 Add the batter to a bread loaf pan and spread the pound cake batter around the pan.
 Bake the cake for 45 minutes.

-How can you tell if the pound cake is done baking?
+How can you tell when it is done baking?

 I like to use the toothpick method to check to see if my cake is done baking.
 Remove the cake from the oven.
 Insert a toothpick into the middle fo the cake.
 If the toothpick comes back clean, your cake is done baking.
 If there is batter or crumbs on the toothpick, it needs to bake a little longer.